Step 1: Evaluate an Area

 Types of houses / roofs

-Some types of roof are easier to install on than others.
+Some types of rooftops are easier to install on than others.

 - Shingle roofs are much easier to install on than tile roofs.
 If most of the roofs in your area are tile you’ll want to carefully plan how you’ll be able to do the customer installs.